 Portland-based CrowdStreet is an online platform and management system that connects investors with commercial real estate opportunities.

 Founded in 2014, the company serves as a marketplace where investors (read: accredited investors) can view, select, and invest in sponsor properties.

-The term ‘sponsors’ is used in place of commercial real estate firms, as these companies sponsor the investment, paying the costs associated with listing on CrowdStreet.
+The term ‘sponsors’ is used in place of real estate companies, as these firms sponsor the investment, paying the costs associated with listing on CrowdStreet.

 This makes CrowdStreet a unique opportunity for some investors, as investors pay no fees to invest in a property — fees are paid on the sponsor side and represent a sort of advertising and/or management fee.
 Great news for investors.

 Crucially, CrowdStreet is finding success on its platform targeting “18-hour” cities or those like Portland that have high-growth metros and are smaller than America’s largest cities.